 If JetBrains Rider can't determine the file or directory encodings, it falls back to the configured project encoding.
 If there is no project, JetBrains Rider uses the global encoding.
 File or directory encodings take precedence over the project encoding, which, in turn, takes precedence over the global encoding.

 Select the encoding to use when other encoding options don't apply.

 For example, JetBrains Rider will use this encoding for files that are not part of any project or when you check out sources from a version control system.

-Select the encoding to use for files that are not listed in the table.
+Select the encoding to use for files that are not listed in the table below.

 Specify the path to the files or directories for which you want to configure the encoding.

 Select the encoding to use for the specified files and directories.

 If this selector is disabled, the file probably has a BOM or declares the encoding explicitly.
 In this case, you can't configure the encoding to use for this file.

 The encoding selected for a directory applies to all files and subdirectories within it.